nginxinc/nginx-gateway-fabric/docs/proposals/nginx-extensions.md

   namespace: default
 ```

 There's also an open [GEP issue](https://github.com/kubernetes-sigs/gateway-api/issues/995) to add a name field to HTTPRouteRule and HTTPRouteMatch structs to allow users to identify different routes.
 Once implemented, Policies can target a specific rule or match in an HTTPRoute.
+The Policy GEP _may_ be extended to supported multiple `TargetRefs` and/or label selectors.

 Policies do not need to support attaching to all resource Kinds.
 Implementations can choose which resources the Policy can be attached to.